abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Chase and Simon - Perception in chess.md

 The experimenters noticed that when players were in the recall phase, they’d place several pieces rapidly, then pause around two or more seconds, then repeat.
 They hypothesize that these pauses represent the time needed to recall each successive chunk.
 These patterns suggested that the better chess players were recalling more pieces in each chunk.

 Using this technique, the data suggest that better players were able to recall both more chunks and larger chunks in each trial.
-The authors hypothesize that better players don’t really have larger [Span of working memory](https://notes.andymatuschak.org/z3zo16mx2Dp3PB4J1ty1DGy), but they have a catalog of common configurations stored in long-term memory, and that some of the pauses represent some kind of hierarchical processing which relates the chunks to these memorized configurations.
+The authors hypothesize that better players don’t really have larger [[Span of working memory]], but they have a catalog of common configurations stored in long-term memory, and that some of the pauses represent some kind of hierarchical processing which relates the chunks to these memorized configurations.

 ---
 # References